uhlik/bpy/README.md

 * Install and activate addon in a usual way.
 * Add any object type to scene.
 * Go to 3d View Sidebar (N) > `Point Cloud Visualizer` panel, click file browser icon, select ply file, click `Load PLY`.
 * Click `Draw` button to display point cloud, `Erase` to hide point cloud.
-Adjust percentage of displayed points with `Display` and point size with `Size`.
+Adjust percentage of displayed points with `Display`, point size with `Size` and point transparency with `Alpha`.
 * Display point normals as lines - click `Normal` icon, adjust line length with `Length` next to it. *Pro tip: for large clouds, set Display to some small percentage, adjust Length to appropriate value and then set Display back.*
 * Transforming parent object transforms point cloud as well.
 * `Illumination` works only when vertex normals are present